 j) Social Sciences.

-Sole Paragraph – The Board of Directors, after hearing the Selection Commission, shall define the subjects which integrate each of the specialized areas.
+Sole paragraph – The Board of Directors, after consultation with the Selection Commission, will define the subjects that integrate each of the specialized areas.

 Art.
-3º – In order to facilitate the development of its activities, the Academy shall be organized in decentralized units, which shall operate through the expressed delegation of powers by the Board of Directors.
-Considering the dimensions of the respective scientific communities of the Country, the following regions are established:
+3 – In order to facilitate the development of its activities, the Academy will be organized in decentralized units, which will operate by express delegation of powers from the Board of Directors.
+Considering the dimension of the respective scientific communities of the country, the following regions are established:

 b) Northeast and Espírito-Santo;